Introduction to MariaDB boolean

 DESC Bool;

-It provides the output as where the field j in the table bool has type as TINYINT(1), NULL as YES; the Default value is NULL.
-The TINYINT data type holds the integer values within the range -128 to 127 signed in MariaDB.
+It provides the output where the field j in the table bool has type as TINYINT(1), NULL as YES; the Default value is NULL.
+The TINYINT data type holds the integer values within the range of -128 to 127 signed in MariaDB.

-Examples of MariaDB boolean.
+Examples of MariaDB Boolean

 Let us illustrate the MariaDB Boolean type commands in the server and view their respective outputs as follows:

-Here, MariaDB stores this Boolean value in the database table as an integer.
+MariaDB stores this Boolean value in the database table as an integer.
 We will demonstrate the statement with the example below by creating a table defined as Task using data types related to table columns as specified:

 CREATE TABLE Task (TaskID INT PRIMARY KEY AUTO_INCREMENT, Task_Title VARCHAR(255) NOT NULL, Task_Completed BOOLEAN);